christianalfoni/christianalfoni.github.io/_posts/2014-08-01-why-javascript-inheritance-is-so-difficult-to-understand.md

 {% endhighlight %}

 As we can see everything inherits from an instance of an Object.
 You might ask the question, why does an instance of an Array inherit from an instance of an Array?
 Or an instance of a Function from an instance of a Function?
 Actually it is not.
-F.ex. the instance of an Array is inhereting from an instance of an ArrayPrototype.
+F.ex. the instance of an Array is inhereting from an instance of an ArrayPrototype, not an other instance of an Array.
 The Array constructor is not the constructor that created the array on the prototype.
 The ArrayPrototype constructor is what actually defines a complete array, with all its methods etc. The Array constructor is just a constructor that decorates a new Array object and attaches the instance of the ArrayPrototype object to it.
 Actually, if your application only needed one array, you could have used Array.prototype everywhere in your app :-)

 {% highlight javascript %}